-- (A) If undistributed trust income remains trust income, count as income in the first month distribution was possible and available property the month following.
-If a payment is made at a later time, consider this a conversion of property. - (B) If undistributed trust income becomes principal, count as income in the first month distribution was possible, and review the terms of the trust to determine treatment of principal for following months.
-Then follow the procedures for counting trust principal.
+(A) If undistributed trust income remains trust income, count as income in the first month distribution was possible and available property (pursuant to Section 50402 (b)-(f) except that subsection (e) does not apply to annuities purchased on or after August 11, 1993) the month following.
+If a payment is made at a later time, consider this a conversion of property.

-- (3) If the trust document does not address the distribution of trust income at all trust income immediately becomes trust principal/corpus.
+- (B) If undistributed trust income becomes principal, count as income in the first month distribution was possible, and review the terms of the trust to determine treatment of principal for following months.
+Then follow the procedures for counting trust principal. - (3) If the trust document does not address the distribution of trust income at all, trust income immediately becomes trust principal/corpus.
 Review the terms of the trust to determine the maximum extent of the trustee's discretion over trust principal and treat in accordance with the procedures for evaluating trust principal/corpus. - (4) Any amount of trust income that the trustee has no discretion to release to the individual or spouse, or to another person on behalf of that individual, shall be treated in accordance with (A) and (B) below after reviewing the terms of the trust. - (A) If undistributed trust income remains trust income under the terms of the trust it shall be considered a transfer of assets, if a transfer of income to the trust occurred on or after August 11, 1993.
-(See Section F Consideration for Transfer of Assets) - (B) If undistributed trust income is principal/corpus under the terms of the trust, review the trust to determine how principal/corpus may be distributed and follow the procedures for evaluating principal /corpus.

-Ann Jones is applying for Medi-Cal on behalf of her husband Bob who is in long-term care.
+(See Section F Consideration for Transfer of Assets) - (B) If undistributed trust income is principal/corpus under the terms of the trust, review the trust to determine how principal/corpus may be distributed and follow the procedures for evaluating principal /corpus. - Example: Ann Jones is applying for Medi-Cal on behalf of her husband Bob who is in long-term care.
 She declares that she and her husband placed all of their property into a living trust on September 20, 1992.
 Ann and Bob are both trustors and both are named as trustees.
 The trust document has been set up to be irrevocable and provides the trustees with full discretion regarding the distribution of principal/corpus and trust income.
 The trust contains approximately \$100,000 in personal property, as well as the principal residence, and one other piece of non-income producing real property.
 Note: the \$100,000 will produce trust income.